git-blame-BUK/Isaac_Drone/README.md

 ```

 ## Project Milestones

-1. Assembly complete
+9. Maiden Flight ready
-2. Isaac publishes into ekf2 and seems to be precise
+8. Assembly complete
-3. Nvidia Isaac is ready
+7. Isaac publishes into ekf2 and seems to be precise
-4. 3D Modeling the Drone Frame is done
+6. Nvidia Isaac is ready
-5. Material research for filament : PAHT-CF
+5. 3D Modeling the Drone Frame is done
-6. FC is ready
+4. Material research for filament : PAHT-CF
-7. Companion computer is ready
+3. FC is ready
-8. ESC is done soldering
+2. Companion computer is ready
-9. (final) All subsystems verified and ready
+1. ESC is done soldering

 ## Hardware Gallery